Oleur/TopKotlinRepo/README.md

 For dependency injection, Koin is used as the application is still small enough.
 For the architecture, high use of the Jetpack libraries (ViewModel, LiveData, Fragment, KTX...) to ensure a good implementation of Clean Architecture principles.
+Using the Material library and ConstraintLayout for building UI components.
+Using ViewBinding and DataBinding for displaying data in views.

 **UI > ViewModels > UseCases > Repositories**

 JodaTime is used from date operations.
-OkHttp for making HTTP requests (no need to add Retrofit for what you are doing here)
+OkHttp for making HTTP requests (no need to add Retrofit for what we are doing here)

 ### Application UI/UX improvements
 - Setting up a real design system based on a Material Theme